Achieving Goals using Reward Shaping and Curriculum Learning: Horizon length

+Throughout our experiments concerning the second curriculum, we came across a couple of reward-hacking scenarios (see Fig. \ref{fig:reward_hacking}) directly linked to the tuning of the horizon length.
+This section is dedicated to explaining these instances.

-\hlpink{In {\cite{stooke2018accelerated}}, each parallel agent has access to its own simulator where experiences are gathered asynchronously from the learner and resets can happen in sync with data acquisition.
-Isaac Gym reaches a high number of parallel environments by creating them all using the same simulator.
-As a consequence, the training takes place after the number of steps dictated by the horizon length have been gathered across all environments.}
+In \citet{stooke2018accelerated}, each parallel agent has access to its own simulator where experiences are gathered asynchronously from the learner and resets can happen in sync with data acquisition.
+Isaac Gym \cite{makoviychuk2021isaac} reaches a high number of parallel environments by creating them all using the same simulator.
+As a consequence of maintaining a fixed batch size, the training takes place after the number of steps dictated by the horizon length has been gathered across all environments.

-\hlpink{If the episode and horizon lengths are equal and the agent cannot achieve the goal (i.e. at the beginning of training), the asynchronous experience gathering is equivalent with the synchronous method.
-However, when the agent starts achieving the goal with higher accuracy, the environment resets are out of sync, therefore the horizon window can span multiple episodes (see Figure {\ref{fig:horizon}}).}
+If the episode and horizon lengths are equal and the agent cannot achieve the goal (i.e. at the beginning of training), the asynchronous experience gathering is equivalent to the synchronous method.
+However, when the agent starts achieving the goal with higher accuracy, the environment resets are out of sync, therefore the horizon window can span multiple episodes (see Fig. {\ref{fig:horizon}}).

-\hlpink{We trained an agent in a toy environment (Figure {\ref{fig:maze-results}}) to determine the best approach for choosing the horizon length.
-The results show that there is an optimal value and any further increases lead to a less than optimal training time.
-On the other hand, if the value is too small, the agent cannot find a policy to solve the task.
-Our hypothesis is that if the horizon length is less than the required steps to solve the problem, the trajectories gathered do not encapsulate the solution, hence making the problem impossible to learn.}

-\hlpink{Ideally, we would want to select the optimal horizon length for all tasks.
-Unfortunately, this value is hard to determine without solving the task beforehand, especially for long-horizon tasks requiring multiple checkpoints to be reached, such as cube stacking.
-In order to reduce the time required per iteration, the results discussed next were derived from testing only on the first two stages of curriculum.
-This means that the problem consists of successfully moving and stacking two cubes.}